rpatelCERN/SCRA2BLE/README.md

 python scripts/fill_all_inputs.py
 ```

 The above function will create formatted histograms for the bkg estimate, data, post-fit backgrounds, and selected signal points.
 The bkg and data are filled for the full Run2 data if no argument is specified or according to Run Eras (2016,2017, 2018, 2018HEM).
 The full Run2 background estimates are taken from the same area as for the likelihood inputs: DatacardBuilder/inputHistograms/histograms_137.4fb .
 The Run era inputs are in SCRA2BLE/PubPlots/inputs/ where the background estimate is only done with the data in a given run period.
 These inputs are included for checks and can be compared to the full Run2 background estimates.
+The above script makes a call to the following python scripts: fill_hadtau_hists.py,fill_znn_hists.py,fill_qcd_hists.py, and fill_data_hists.py.
+Each function takes the input files and creates a histogram of systematic and statistical uncertainties and projections.
+Search regions are integrated over accounting for bin correlations to give the correct uncertainty for the 1D and 2D projections and also the aggregate bins.
+The functions in fill_postfit.py do the same for the post-fit background where there is only a single post-fit uncertainty.